Vancouver Medical Assisting Schools

 Lower Columbia College

-Prerequisite course for the medical assisting programs must be met with a minimum 'C' grade, and include math, English and keyboarding courses.
+Prerequisite courses for the medical assisting programs must be met with a minimum 'C' grade, and include math, English and keyboarding courses.
 Students may also satisfy the keyboarding prerequisite by achieving a satisfactory exam score.

 Medical Assisting Certificate of Proficiency